bl-ake/relucent/docs/index.rst

    <div style="margin-bottom: 1.25rem;"></div>

 Relucent computes and visualizes the polyhedral structure induced by ReLU neural networks.
-It helps you explore activation regions (linear regions), extract region-level geometry, and analyze connectivity through dual-graph views of a network's piecewise-linear partition.
+It helps you explore activation regions, compute their geometric properties, and analyze how they are connected to each other.

 Core capabilities include: